oussamaafnakkar/portfolio-project/README.md

 Activate sneaky mode for a surprise gaming experience.
 In this mode, the game introduces unexpected elements to keep players on their toes.

 ## About
-This project was inspired by [classic old games].
+This project was inspired by classic old games.
 It is developed as a Portfolio Project for Holberton School.

 ## Project Links
 - [Play Sneaky Fun](https://oussamaafnakkar.github.io/MVP-Snakey-Fun/snf.html)